10 Fantastic Things To Do in Santiago, Chile by JetSettingFools.com

 Truly immerse yourself in the region’s spectacular nature on a 5-hour, guided hike in the Andes Mountains.
 End the tour relaxing while sipping a pisco sour as you soak your muscles from the day’s hike in a thermal pool.
 Book it now!

-Hop On Hop Off Santiago, Chile
+Hop On Hop Off Santiago

 Where To Stay in Santiago, Chile